 I am glad to have settled in Norwich, via various speciality training jobs at the Ipswich and Norfolk and Norwich University Hospitals, and began working as a salaried GP at St Stephens Gate Medical Practice after completing the final year of my GP training programme here as a registrar.

-Alongside my work in General Practice, I am currently developing a GP special interest in Mental Health, as well as having started a novel role working within the community paediatric ADHD service.
+Alongside my work in General Practice, I have started a novel role working within the community paediatric ADHD service.

 |Dr Hayley Bowron|

 I joined Stephen’s Gate and Newmarket Road as a registrar in February 2019 having spent several years as a doctor at the Norfolk and Norwich hospital, James Paget Hospital and other local practices in Norfolk.